Companies bidding to build Alberta transmission line selected

 5 TransCanada/Elecnor – owned by TransCanada PipeLines Limited and Elecnor S.A.
 Elecnor would be responsible for the design and construction of the facilities while TransCanada PipeLines Limited would be responsible for operating and maintaining the transmission facilities.

-“Alberta is leading the way across North America to inject competitive pressures into the transmission system and to see so many world-class companies from across the globe looking to invest in Alberta is a testament to the success of the competition to date,” said David Erickson, AESO President and CEO.
+“Alberta is leading the way across North America to inject competitive pressures into the transmission system during a transmission overhaul and to see so many world-class companies from across the globe looking to invest in Alberta is a testament to the success of the competition to date,” said David Erickson, AESO President and CEO.

 The Fort McMurray West 500 Kilovolt Transmission Project will consist of approximately 500 kilometres of transmission line and associated facilities and is needed to support increasing growth in northeastern Alberta.

-“The Competitive Process is designed to put downward pressure on transmission costs and will allow competitively priced power to reach consumers,” says Elizabeth Moore, Director of the Competitive Process.
+“The Competitive Process is designed to put downward pressure on transmission costs, and as discussed in the Harmattan connection Q&A will allow competitively priced power to reach consumers,” says Elizabeth Moore, Director of the Competitive Process.
 “At the completion of the RFP stage, the qualified company who can undertake the project at the lowest life-cycle cost will be identified and selected.”

 The AESO was mandated by the Government of Alberta to develop a Competitive Process and have it approved by the provincial electricity regulator, the Alberta Utilities Commission.
 The AESO received approval from the regulator on February 14, 2013 and will select a winning company in December 2014.
-The target in-service date for the project is 2019.
+The target in-service date for the project is 2019, aligning with an Alberta transmission line build timeline.

 Related News